 Community-based Learning

-Community-based Learning (CBL) is defined as an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups, that is structured to meet community-defined needs.
+Community-based Learning (CBL) is defined as an academic course-based pedagogy that involves student work with individuals or groups made vulnerable by structural oppression and injustice, or organizations working with and for these communities, that is structured to meet community-defined needs.
 Critically, course objectives and student community work are fundamentally integrated.
 The basic aim of CBL courses is two-fold: first, that students’ experiences in community-based work will heighten their engagement with central academic themes and material in the course; and second, that the academic course content will facilitate students’ ability to reflect in deep and constructive ways on their experiences working in the community.

 Our Model

-The Center for Social Justice (CSJ) is responsible for designating courses as “community-based learning” courses.
-Crucially, a community-based learning (CBL) course involves work with disadvantaged and underserved individuals and groups.
+CSJ is responsible for designating courses as “community-based learning” courses.
+Crucially, a community-based learning (CBL) course partners with individuals or groups made vulnerable by structural oppression and injustice, or organizations working with and for these communities, that is structured to meet community-defined needs.
 Such work has traditionally been called “service-learning.”
-The language of CBL attempts to capture Georgetown’s central commitment to working with community representatives in designing CBL courses, courses that value the contributions of both campus and community to the learning experience of the students.
+The language of CBL attempts to capture Georgetown’s central commitment to working with community representatives in designing CBL courses that value the contributions of both campus and community to the learning experience of the students.

 The community-based learning model at Georgetown entails that each enrolled student complete at least 20 to 40 hours of structured community-based work, along with designated course assignments requiring active integration by students of their community-based work and central course themes and materials through course assignments, such as papers, reports, oral presentations, or exams.
-Through this model, individual students might be working with different CBOs; small groups of students might be working with a few CBOs; or all students in the class might be working together on one large project for one partner CBO.
-Courses under this model are offered at both 3 and 4 credits.
+Through this model, individual students might be working with different community-based organizations (CBOs); small groups of students might be working with a few CBOs; or all students in the class might be working together on one large project for one partner CBO.

 Criteria for Identification as a CBL Course

 Faculty interested in creating a new or transforming an existing course to include CBL, should contact CSJ’s curriculum and pedagogy team at csjcbl@georgetown.edu, for an initial conversation and further consultation.
 CSJ can support faculty with consultation on assignments, pedagogies and evaluation techniques and through community partner connections.
 Faculty then meet with their program, department, or school leadership to decide upon whether the course is 3 or 4 credits.
-Next, a draft syllabus is reviewed by the CBL Advisory for feedback and once agreed upon, the CBL designation is attached to the course in the MyAccess Registration system.
+Next, a draft syllabus is reviewed by the CBL Advisory for feedback and once agreed upon, the CBL designation is attached to the course in GU Experience.

 Requirements for a CBL course: